George Kirby makes his MLB debut for Mariners with large and loud cheering section

 “I was like, ‘Dude, you better wear that shirt here,’” Kirby said.
 “And he did.”

+His mom, Linda, wiped away tears while his father, also named George, beamed with pride.
+They took pictures and celebrated a dream coming true.

-“Really excited for him and his family,” Servais said.
+“Really excited for him and his family,” manager Scott Servais said.
 “I can only imagine how they feel tonight.
-They'll enjoy it and have a good night in Seattle for sure.”
+They’ll enjoy it and have a good night in Seattle for sure.”

 Servais heard them throughout the game.